Are you looking to buy a new home in Bourne, Lincolnshire?

 Larkfleet Homes is building one and two-bedroom bungalows exclusively for the over-55s at The Croft at Baston.

-Larkfleet Homes will shortly be developing a range of new family homes at nearby Deeping Meadows.
+Larkfleet Homes has started developing a range of new family homes at nearby Deeping Meadows.

 Things to do and see in Bourne

 As well a wide range of town centre shops, there are garden centres in Cherry Holt Road, furniture and decorating shopping in Manning Road, and several other specialist shops nearby.
 The town is very well situated for new home owners to take advantage of all that Peterborough has to offer.
 Cinemas, retail outlets and theatres are all within easy reach.

 Bourne Market Place is at the crossroads of a number of local roads including the A15 to the thriving city of Peterborough.
 Spalding and picturesque Stamford are also within easy reach.

 There are six schools in Bourne.
 The oldest is the Abbey Church of England Primary Academy in Abbey Road.
 The other established primary school is the Westfield Primary Academy and there is the recently opened Elsea Park Church of England Primary Academy.
 The Willoughby Special School in South Road, which opened in 1980, caters for pupils with learning difficulties.